 |Ibanez Prestige RG5170G||$2199.99|

 As is the case with any sort of brand comparison, the answer to the question of Ibanez vs PRS is going to be subjective.

-Ibanez guitars are better suited to metal players, whereas PRS models can be used for guitarists playing a variety wide range of music styles.
-PRS guitars also have a vintage and classic aesthetic, whereas Ibanez are known for their aggressive and unconventional shapes and color palette.
+Ibanez guitars are better suited to metal players.
+Whereas PRS models can be used for guitarists playing a variety wide range of music styles.
+PRS guitars also have a vintage and classic aesthetic.
+While Ibanez are known for their aggressive and unconventional shapes and color palette.

-Finally, Ibanez is known for producing more reasonably priced models, whereas PRS is known for making more expensive models which can be tough for beginners to get started with.
+Finally, Ibanez is known for producing more reasonably priced models.
+PRS is known for making more expensive models which can be tough for beginners to get started with.

 If you’re still deciding between the two brands, definitely take the time to try them both out in a local guitar store.
 You might just get a greater appreciation for one over the other that way.